samsmits/bioe45/raw_metadata/Long_Term_Dietary_Habits/README.md

 Table 5 - Characteristics of participants in CAFE study.

-Table 6 -
+Table 6 - Comparison of usual, recent and assigned diets of CAFE participants

-Table 7 -
+Table 7 - Metadata for COMBO samples, arranged according to the MIMARK standard

-Table 8 -
+Table 8 - Metadata for CAFE samples, arranged according to the MIMARK standard

-Table 9 -